banoodle/drupal-modules/superstar/README.md

-The Superstar module provides a 5-star ratings stars field formatter for decimal and list_integer field types.
+The Superstar module provides a 5-star ratings field formatter for decimal and list_integer field types.

 Installation Instructions: